vim951/Famous-places-recognition-for-social-networks/README.md

-# MALIS project: Monument classification
+# MALIS project : Famous places recognition for social networks

 This is the repository of the MALIS project of Hugo DANET, Victor MASIAK and Julien THOMAS (EURECOM, 2020).